-These small, oval, flat fish are easy to spot because of the five distinctive blue-black vertical bars on their sides.
-In shallower sandy areas and over reefs they appear silvery grey with a tinge of yellow.
+Sergeant major fish are relatively small, thin and oval fish.
+They are easy to spot because of the five distinctive blue-black vertical bars on their sides.
+In shallower sandy areas and over reefs they appear silvery gray with a tinge of yellow.
 They school in large cluster groups when feeding.

-Generally grow to about 35cm long.
-The adults have brown or blue bodies depending on the light and depth of water they’re in.
+Generally, king angelfish grow to almost 14 in (35 cm) in length.
+The adults have brown or blue bodies depending on the light at the depth in which they’re found.
 Generally, juveniles undergo many color changes as they mature.

-Like the name, patterns across their olive-scaled bodies do certainly resemble hieroglyphs.
-These shy, predatory amazing fish in the Galapagos feed mostly on smaller fish and crustaceans while growing to lengths of around 25 inches.
+Like the name, patterns across the olive-scaled, medium hawkfish do certainly resemble hieroglyphs.
+In the Galapagos, these shy, predatory fish feed mostly on smaller fish and Sally Lightfoot crabs while growing to lengths of around 24 inches.

 These reef inhabitants commonly congregate in schools.
 Brightly colored and small, they can sometimes be found to act as cleaner fish, feeding of scraps of algae found in the gills of bigger fish.
 They are also known to eat smaller fish, shrimp and bristleworms.

 With a large dorsal fin that springs up when threatened by bigger fish, the orangesided triggerfish wedges itself in crevices so that it can’t be yanked away by larger fish and eaten.

 Schooling mainly along shallow reefs, the yellowtail surgeonfish feeds exclusively on sea algae.
 In the Galapagos, the yellowtail surgeonfish is mostly void of small black spots.
 They’re bright tails are quite easily visible in the crystal clear waters of the Galapagos.